iskrov/kotori/README.md

-# Vibes - Voice Journaling App
+# Kotori - Voice Journaling App

-Vibes is a voice-controlled journaling application that allows users to record voice entries, which are automatically transcribed to text, and manage their personal journals.
+Kotori is a voice-controlled journaling application that allows users to record voice entries, which are automatically transcribed to text, and manage their personal journals.

 ## Features